 Ingredients

 Chilled skimmed milk.
 When combined with instant coffee, skimmed milk makes a creamy dense foam.
 You can use milk with a higher fat content if you prefer, but you might be surprised how good this fat free iced coffee tastes.
-It's important to use chilled milk if you want to be able to enjoy your cold coffee straight away.

-Ice - to serve
+Ice - optional, to serve

 Add the instant coffee to the jug with 50ml of the chilled milk.
 Froth with an immersion blender or milk frother.
 The coffee will dissolve quite quickly and the milk will start to foam.